Cryptomastix

-Cryptomastix is a genus of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the family Polygyridae.
+Cryptomastix is a genus of air-breathing land snails, terrestrial pulmonate gastropod molluscs in the family Polygyridae.

 These snails cannot be differentiated from related polygyrids solely on the basis of their shell characters.
 Instead, the details of the male anatomy must be examined.

 Distribution

 This genus of snails is restricted to the northwestern United States, and to adjacent areas of British Columbia, Canada.

 Species

 This genus includes the following species: